Lotto Thüringen Arena on the Rennsteig: Shooting range

 The shooting range, with 30 lanes, positions athletes 50 meters from the target.
 It is equipped with the German electronic system HoRa 2000 E, the most advanced and widely used in the World Cup.
 Unlike the Kurvinen flip targets from Finland, used in some World Cup events, hits are triggered by a sensor, with a white disc placed in front of the black disc to indicate hits.
 A sliding screen adjusts the five hit fields per lane from 115 millimeters for standing shots to 45 millimeters for prone shots.

 The shooting range is protected by earth embankments at the rear and sides, with transverse screens above the lanes to stop stray shots, complying with German and Thuringian safety regulations.
 These screens are required for national events and training but are removed for international competitions under International Biathlon Union (IBU) regulations, which do not require glare protection.

 In 2021, for the 2023 Biathlon World Championships, an LED screen was installed above the targets to display information such as the athlete's name and targets for spectators.
-The 150-meter penalty loop, relocated to the edge of the stadium during the renovation, is 5 meters wide.